Searching for Privacy Risks in LLM Agents via Simulation: Related work

-\paragraph{Privacy Defense} The most common defense for privacy risks is prompting LLMs with privacy guidelines \citep{shao2024privacylens, liao2024eia, zharmagambetov2025agentdam}.
+\textbf{Privacy Defense} The most common defense for privacy risks is prompting LLMs with privacy guidelines \citep{shao2024privacylens, liao2024eia, zharmagambetov2025agentdam}.
 Beyond prompting, \citet{abdelnabi2025firewallssecuredynamicllm} develop protocols that can automatically derive rules to build firewalls to filter input and data, while \citet{bagdasarian2024airgapagentprotectingprivacyconsciousconversational} propose an extra privacy-conscious agent to restrict data access to only task-necessary data.
 We focus on prompt-based defense in this work because of its simplicity and the model's increasing ability to follow complex instructions \citep{zhou2023instructionfollowingevaluationlargelanguage, sirdeshmukh2025multichallengerealisticmultiturnconversation}.
-Additionally, our simulation and search framework can readily accommodate and optimize more complex defense protocols in future work.
+Additionally, our simulation and search framework can readily accommodate and optimize more complex defense protocols in the future.

-\paragraph{Prompt Search} LLMs have demonstrated strong capabilities in prompt search across various contexts.
+\textbf{Prompt Search} LLMs have demonstrated strong capabilities in prompt search across various contexts.
 For general task prompting, prior work explores methods such as resampling \citep{zhou2022large}, a brute-force approach that samples multiple prompts to select high-performing ones, and reflection \citep{yang2023large}, which encourages the LLM to learn from (example, score) pairs and iteratively refine better prompts through pattern recognition.
 More structured approaches integrate LLMs into evolutionary frameworks such as genetic algorithms, enabling prompt optimization through crossover and mutation \citep{guo2023evoprompt}.
-For agent optimization, LLMs can inspect agent trajectories \citep{meng2025docent} and refine agents by directly modifying agent prompts \citep{yuksekgonul2025textgrad, agrawal2025gepa} or writing code to improve agent architecture \citep{hu2024automated, zhang2025darwin}.
-Since our simulation features backbone LLMs that naturally support multi-turn tool use without complex agent scaffolding, we focus on optimizing their task instructions.
+For agent optimization, LLMs can inspect agent trajectories \citep{meng2025docent} and refine agents by directly modifying agent prompts \citep{opsahlong2024optimizing, yuksekgonul2025textgrad, agrawal2025gepa} or writing code to improve agent architecture \citep{hu2024automated, zhang2025darwin}.
+In contrast to optimizing for task performance, our setting focuses on discovering long-tailed risks, which presents a fundamentally different optimization landscape.
+In frameworks such as DSPy \citep{khattab2023dspy}, even simple prompt rewrites often yield informative performance gradients.
+In our case, however, many proposed attack strategies may produce no observable signal because they fail to reveal any vulnerability.